homebrew-hackers-club/vercel-college/README.md

 Got questions?
 Suggestions?
 You are [Guillermo Rauch](https://twitter.com/rauchg) thinking wft is this kid doing using my brand?
 Reach out to us at [contact@homebrew.so](mailto:contact@homebrew.so).

-Let's revolutionize the way we learn tech!
-Together, we can make Vercel College the best place on the Internet for learning React and Next.js. 🌍👩‍💻👨‍💻😻🌈
+Let's revolutionize the way we learn together! 🌍👩‍💻👨‍💻😻🌈

 ---